 - Walked at least 15 minutes per session at least 10 times per week (e.g., two 15-min walks per day) for at least 3 months.
 For dogs or people who would benefit from a walk that is a shorter duration, e.g., senior dogs.
 When you and your dog have achieved either of these benchmarks you fill out the AKC FitDog form and will be sent a free FitDog program magnet!

-The AKC Rally Novice Virtual pilot program will provide exhibitors an opportunity to stay-at-home and enter an AKC Rally® event.
+The AKC Rally Virtual Program, which is now a permanent program, will provide exhibitors an opportunity to stay at home and enter an AKC Rally® event.

-This program is designed to have a Rally Novice competitor set up a pre-designed AKC Rally® course in the safety of their own yard, record the performance, and submit it to AKC.
+This program is designed to have a Rally Novice, Rally Intermediate, Rally Advanced, or Rally Excellent competitor set up a pre-designed AKC Rally® course in the safety of their own yard, record the performance, and submit it to AKC.
 In turn, AKC will assign a pre-selected AKC Rally Judge to virtually review and score the team’s Rally performance.

-There are five pre-designed official rally courses published on the AKC website to choose from.
+There are several pre-designed official rally courses on the AKC website to choose from.
 To participate, follow the setup instructions provided, video record the performance, upload the video to YouTube, set the required YouTube viewing options, and submit the video link with the entry form and fee to AKC.

 At-Home Practice For Every Sport

-If you can’t be at your regular training classes right now, there are aspects of nearly every canine sport that can be worked on at home, even if you live in a small house or apartment.
-Many dog trainers are offering virtual lessons at this time so it’s a good opportunity to support your favorite trainers by booking private sessions with them which can give you homework specifically tailored to your dog.
+If you can’t be at your regular training classes, there are aspects of nearly every canine sport that can be practiced at home, even if you live in a small house or apartment.
+You can always book private sessions with your favorite trainers and get homework specifically tailored to your dog.
 Even if you don’t work directly with a trainer remotely you can create your own training plans and games for whatever sports you are involved in.
 You might need to get creative, but there’s a way to work aspects of every sport from home.
-I’ve even seen home videos from fellow Newfoundland owners who are involved in Water Test/Rescue as a sport working on send-outs and line tows on dry land in their backyards while social distancing.
+I’ve even seen home videos from fellow Newfoundland owners who are involved in Water Test/Rescue as a sport working on send-outs and line tows on dry land in their backyards.

 Ideas for Training At Home